 Loans and receivables are included in current assets if maturity is within 12 months from reporting date.
 Otherwise, these are classified as noncurrent assets.

-The Company's cash, trade and other receivables (excluding advances), and security deposits (classified under other noncurrent assets) are classified under this category.
+The Company's cash, trade and other receivables (excluding advances to suppliers and officers and employees), and security deposits (classified under other noncurrent assets) are classified under this category.

 Impairment of Financial Assets